miner2046/Bonkcoin-core/doc/build-osx.md

 Running
 -------

-Bonkcoin Core is now available at `./src/friccoind`
+Friccoin Core is now available at `./src/friccoind`

 Before running, it's recommended you create an RPC configuration file.